Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 .. figure:: ../images/screenshots/sc_conf_vs_end_usergroup.png
    :align: center
-   :alt: Select box bond to a list of user groups
+   :alt: Select box bound to a list of user groups
-   :name: Select box bond to a list of user groups
+   :name: Select box bound to a list of user groups

    Select box bond to a list of user groups